- About Us

 We get it; no one wants to file bankruptcy.
 The thought of not paying your bills, particularly family members and friends that you have borrowed money from, is defeating.
 But you have to start somewhere and now is the time to start your financial relief and recovery.
 We will help you to do the homework that you need to finish so that you can get the reset that is needed.

 The aim of bankruptcy is simple: help debtors or consumers get a financial fresh start.
 But bankruptcy law can be complex and challenging.
-You need an attorney that knows your options and can explain your options so that they make sense to you.
+You need a bankruptcy lawyer that knows your options and can explain your options so that they make sense to you.
 There is where our office comes in.

 There are additional chapters of bankruptcy that are available to debtors.
 These are proceedings under Chapters Nine, Eleven and Twelve.
 These types of bankruptcy proceedings are limited to municipalities (organized or incorporated cities), large businesses, and family fisherman and farmers.
 Our office can assist with relief under chapters eleven and twelve; we do not offer representation in chapter nine proceedings.